Lucky iron fish: Use

 The smiling iron fish is 3 in long and weighs about 200 g.
 It is placed in a cooking vessel with 1 or 2 drops of lemon juice for 10 minutes in 1 litre of boiling water.
 The lemon juice improves intestinal iron absorption.
 The iron fish is also used while cooking rice or stews.
-Approximately 92% of villagers who have the iron fish use it regularly, and many of them recommend it to friends and family as a symbol of luck.
+Approximately 92% of villagers who have an iron fish use it regularly, and many of them recommend it to friends and family as a symbol of luck.

 The flattened ingot was designed to maximize the exposed surface area during cooking, thus maximizing the amount of iron leached from the ingot to the food or water in the pot.
 Its use results in the average villager obtaining about 75% of the daily recommended dietary iron.

 Armstrong states that the iron does not change the taste of the water or food into which it is leached.
 The project targets youth in Cambodia to promote the project because of the high level of adult illiteracy in its rural areas.